ahmet1hekim/go-spacewar/README.md

 ---

 ## Installation
--You can just download the release suited to your os.
+You can just download the release suited to your os.